-The Covid-19 pandemic has accomplished one positive thing despite the great difficulties it has caused these past few years: People are more understanding about the contagion of infectious diseases.
 Horses are subject to infection brought in by traveling companions and new arrivals or obtained while visiting competitive venues.
 Their risk of exposure includes a number of infectious diseases, such as strangles (Streptococcus equi), equine influenza virus, equine rhinopneumonitis (herpesvirus), vesicular stomatitis virus, and Salmonella, to name a few.
+Good horse barn biosecurity practices can help protect them from these diseases and more.

 The best cure for an equine infectious disease is prevention.
-Biosecurity measures protect horses on your property from disease outbreak and spread.
+Horse barn biosecurity measures protect horses on your property from disease outbreak and spread.
 Let’s look at some strategies you can use to help keep your horses safe, in no particular order:

 Vaccination